SonsOfPHP/sonsofphp-docs/docs/components/event-sourcing/event-messages/generic-event-message.md

 title: Generic Event Message - Event Sourcing
 ---

-# Using the Generic Event Message
+# Using the Serializable Event Message

-The `AbstractGenericMessage` allows you to quickly create Event Messages that are dispatched.
+The `AbstractSerializableMessage` allows you to quickly create Event Messages that are dispatched.

 ## Usage